Compare & Save on Your Party Wall Surveyor

 • Inserting a damp-proof course

-• Underpinning the whole thickness of the party wall
+• Underpinning the party wall

 • Raising the height of a party wall